 Defence mechanism

-In psychoanalytic theory, defence mechanisms are unconscious psychological processes that protect the self from anxiety-producing thoughts and feelings related to internal conflicts and external stressors.
+In psychoanalytic theory, defense mechanisms are unconscious psychological processes that protect the self from anxiety-producing thoughts and feelings related to internal conflicts and external stressors.
+We automatically use defences to protect ourselves from threats and affects to maintain psychological balance and homeostasis.
+Defenses are automatic responses to external stressors or internal conflicts.

 Definition from Wikipedia – Defence mechanism